New Acquisitions to the Parliamentary Art Collection, 2022

 Barbara Duval by Janina Forbes-Robertson

 The new acquisitions include a rare depiction of a suffrage campaigner by Janina Forbes-Robertson, who captured Barbara Duval in an armchair holding a book.
 Duval took part in one of Parliament’s most high-profile protests.
-On the 29th October 1908, at the age of 17, she and her mother chained themselves to the grilles in the Ladies Gallery and dropped a proclamation into the Chamber below.
+On the 29th October 1908, at the age of 17, she and her mother attended a demonstration outside Parliament (a little after two women, Helen Fox and Muriel Matters, had chained themselves to the grilles in the Ladies Gallery and dropped a proclamation into the Chamber below).
 Both were arrested.

 Duval campaigned throughout her life and appeared on the WSPU’s “Roll of Honour of Suffragette Prisoners, 1905-14.”
 Sadly, she died at 28 before she could exercise her hard-fought right to vote.
 The artist Forbes-Robertson was born in Poland as Janina Flamm, but moved to London after marrying Eric Forbes-Robertson.
 This portrait joins the Parliamentary Art Collection’s growing collection of suffragist and suffragette portraits, including John Bacon’s Emmeline Pankhurst (WOA 5438) and Julian Barrow’s Eleanor Rathbone, MP (WOA 4391).